As COVID-19 cases surge, Minnesota nursing home inspectors are not routinely tested for virus

 Despite some easing of visitor restrictions this summer, many aging residents of long-term care facilities have not had face-to-face contact with their children and other loved ones since the pandemic began nearly six months ago.
 Many residents have endured months of agonizing separation from their relatives, and have died without them present by their side.

-“It’s hard to justify,” Tamara Konetzka, a research professor at the University of Chicago, who specializes in long-term care, said of the lack of testing.
-“If we are cautious enough to continue limiting inside visits of family members, with known devastating costs to physical and emotional well-being of residents, what can explain the lack of caution with respect to surveyors being tested?”
+"It's hard to justify," Tamara Konetzka, a professor of health services research at the University of Chicago, who specializes in long-term care, said of the lack of testing.
+"If we are cautious enough to continue limiting inside visits of family members, with known devastating costs to physical and emotional well-being of residents, what can explain the lack of caution with respect to surveyors being tested?"

 Sen. Karin Housley, R-St. Mary's Point, and chairwoman of the Senate Family Care and Aging Committee, said the absence of routine testing of inspectors poses needless health risks to long-term care residents and staff.
 It also undermines efforts by the state to hold facilities accountable for infection-control lapses, when the Health Department does not appear to be holding itself to the highest safety standards, she said.